 Your love for beautiful plants should not suffer just because you live in an apartment.
-There are plenty of ways to include plants in your apartment and your balcony.
+There are plenty of ways to include plants both in your apartment and on your balcony.

 Sometimes balconies can be tricky places to grow plants – it can be too hot, windy, have no shade or receive no rain.

-But with a few tricks of your own, you can have flourishing plants growing on your balcony.
+But with a few tricks of your own, you can have flourishing plants growing on your balcony in no time!